 Our board of directors adopted, and our stockholders approved, our 2019 Plan in September 2019.
 Our 2019 Plan is a successor to and continuation of our 2012 Plan.
-Our 2019 Plan will become effective on the date of the underwriting agreement related to this offering.
-The 2019 Plan came into existence upon its adoption by our board of directors, but no grants will be made under the 2019 Plan prior to its effectiveness.
-Once the 2019 Plan is effective, no further grants will be made under the 2012 Plan.
+The 2019 Plan came into existence upon its adoption by our board of directors, but no grants were made under the 2019 Plan prior to its effectiveness.
+Our 2019 Plan became effective on the date of the underwriting agreement related to this offering, and as of such date, no further grants will be made under the 2012 Plan.